How To Stop Blossom End Rot

 Preventing Blossom End Rot is the Best Cure

 Good, fertile soil and consistent watering can make all the difference in stopping this heartbreaking problem before it starts and ruins your crops.
 Get your soil tested each spring, and amend it accordingly.
+Provide extra fertilizer throughout the season.
+Use drip irrigation to keep the soil consistently moist.

 ABOUT THE AUTHOR